convert-cart/magento2-plugin/README.md

 ## For Development

+### Code Quality: PHPCS and PHPCBF

+- **PHP_CodeSniffer (PHPCS):**
+  - Used to check your code for compliance with Magento 2 and PHP coding standards.
+  - Run `phpcs .` in the project root to see all coding standard violations and warnings.
+- **PHP Code Beautifier and Fixer (PHPCBF):**
+  - Used to automatically fix many coding standard violations found by PHPCS.
+  - Run `phpcbf .` in the project root to auto-fix fixable issues.

+> **Note:** PHPCS and PHPCBF are installed as development dependencies.
+If you do not have them globally, you can run them via Composer:
+> ```bash
+> ./vendor/bin/phpcs .
+> ./vendor/bin/phpcbf .
+> ```

 After making any changes to the master branch, you can create new version tags (for beta and production) by running the following command:

       bash tagger.sh VERSION_NUMBER